 This does not bypass the design work.
 It conceals it.
 The model's implicit "domain" is whatever patterns exist in its training data - which patients got which services, what professionals wrote in case notes, what the literature recommends.
 This implicit domain has all the properties of an explicit one (objects, predicates, actions, goals) but none of them are inspectable or negotiable.
 You cannot examine the model's assumptions about what variables matter, what transitions are possible, or what success looks like - not in the way you can examine a PDDL domain file or a patient vector specification.
 And the consistency and rigour of the text representations of descriptions of the notes is what determines the effectiveness of the model.

+The difference between classical planning and these modern approaches is not that one requires domain engineering and the others do not.
+It is that classical planning makes the domain engineering visible and inspectable - the domain file is a separate artefact that can be examined, contested, and revised - while modern approaches distribute it across training data pipelines, reward function specifications, prompt templates, tool schemas, and embedding configurations, making it harder to see, harder to contest, and harder to redesign.
 For the question this series is building toward - bridging human and computational representation of services - this opacity matters.
 The geometric alignment between conceptual spaces and embedding spaces requires being able to inspect both.
-Generative AI makes the computational space a black box.
-The design work has not been eliminated; it has been performed invisibly by whoever curated the training data and built the model.
-Whether that invisible design reflects the domain as any particular set of stakeholders would recognise it is precisely the kind of question classical planning formalisms force you to ask - and generative systems allow you to avoid.
+The design work has not been eliminated by any of these approaches; it has been performed at different points in the stack, often invisibly, by whoever curated the training data, designed the reward function, wrote the prompt template, or configured the tool schema.
+Whether that invisible design reflects the domain as any particular set of stakeholders would recognise it is precisely the kind of question classical planning formalisms force you to ask - and that modern systems allow you to avoid.

 Implications for Service Design